swiprCS/CSGO-Newbie-Guide/README.md

 # CSGO-Newbie-Guide

 Here are some links that might help with learning the game itself.
-I would also look into the subreddit discord in the /r/GlobalOffensive subreddit sidebar.
+I would also consider joining the discord of the /r/GlobalOffensive subreddit sidebar.
 That might help get you started too!

 As you play CS and make friends, add the people that you work well with on Steam.
 This will give you a stable of positive, potential teammates to draw from on your friends list instead of getting random players assigned to you in matchmaking.